 Charlie Stewart, Sr.(Jail photo)

-The warrant stems from an investigation that started on June 28 after Scott & White Hospital contacted Nolanville police about a child sexual assault victim, authorities said.
+Stewart, 59, was arrested on July 20, 2012 and charged with aggravated sexual assault of a child, sexual assault of a child and continuous sexual abuse of a child following an investigation that started on June 28, 2012, after Scott & White Hospital contacted Nolanville police about a child sexual assault victim, authorities said.

 The girl, who was 12 at the time the sexual assaults began in 2011 at Stewart's home, told both her mother and a forensic interviewer from the Children's Advocacy Center that Stewart "inserted his penis into her vagina several times beginning in the summer of 2011."

 Several women testified during the trial that Stewart also sexually assaulted them when they were girls.

 Stewart testified Wednesday morning that the prosecution witnesses all lied and “are mental.”